Swirrl/grafter-docs/_getting-started/030-understanding-pipes.md

       (mapc {:age ->integer
              :sex {"f" (s "female")
                    "m" (s "male")}})))

+(declare-pipeline convert-persons-data [Dataset -> Dataset]
+                  {data-file "A data file"})
 {% endhighlight %}

-The first thing to notice about `defpipe` forms is that they are syntactically identical to Clojure's `defn` form.
-This is because essentially all they do is define a function.
-However `defpipe` in addition to defining a normal Clojure function, also advertises that function to the plugin and other Grafter services.
+The first thing to notice about grafter transformations is that they are just normal Clojure functions.
+However you'll notice that below the function call there is a `declare-pipeline` call which advertises that function to the plugin and other Grafter services, whilst providing extra information on the pipelines expected types along with doc strings for each argument.

-For example if you run the command `lein grafter list pipes` the plugin will search the projects classpath for any clj files with valid defpipe definitions, and list them.
+The type declaration `Dataset -> Dataset` specifies that this transformation converts a `Dataset` (table) into another tabular `Dataset`.
+(Clojure experts may notice that the type forms in 0.6.0 are syntactically the same as in core.typed, however we expect to change the syntax of these forms in 0.7.0 to follow that of prismatic/schema)

+These annotations support extra tooling, such as the leiningen plugin which can be run the at the command line with `lein grafter list`.
+The plugin will then display appropriate information about the pipeline and use the type declarations to coerce its command line arguments into the expected types for the pipeline.

-`defpipe` is necessary as it allows Grafter to distinguish `pipes` from ordinary functions.
+`declare-pipeline` allows this tooling to distinguish top level transformation functions from ordinary functions.

 ## Working at the Clojure REPL